des4maisons/til/til.md

 # everything else

+* To view the list of all scaffolder actions in backstage, go to `<backstage-base-url>/create/actions`.
 * buildkite terminology: "When you run a pipeline, a build is created.
 Each of the steps in the pipeline end up as jobs in the build, which then get distributed to available agents."
 * To change playback speed of a video on a webpage, run `$('video').playbackRate = 1.7;` in the javascript console.
 * If you installed ubuntu on an old macbook, the `mtrack` touchpad driver will